Disclaimer: Originally published in June 2019. It is being republished since it still remains an interesting topic till today.

 Delhi Colleges: A Safe Space

-Many queer kids who face rampant prejudice and bullying in schools find college to be a breath of fresh air; college life provides with great opportunities to kids who are questioning or are curious about their sexual and gender identity to explore themselves.
+Many queer kids who face rampant prejudice and bullying in schools find college to be a breath of fresh air; college life provides great opportunities to kids who are questioning or are curious about their sexual and gender identity to explore themselves.

 Moreover, dozens, if not hundreds, of queer teenagers pack their bags for Delhi each year, looking not just for a better education but also a safe space.